teckcamp/teckcamp.github.io/privacy.md

 Meetup Mates respects your privacy and is committed to protecting your personal data.
 This privacy policy will inform you as to how we look after your personal data when you visit our website [www.meetup-mates.com](https://meetup-mates.com/) (regardless of where you visit it from) and tell you about your privacy rights and how the law protects you.

 This privacy policy is provided in a layered format so you can click through to the specific areas set out below.
-[Alternatively, you can download a pdf version of the policy here: [LINK].]
-Please also use the [Glossary](#Glossary) to understand the meaning of some of the terms used in this privacy policy.
+Please use the [Glossary](#Glossary) to understand the meaning of some of the terms used in this privacy policy.

 **<a id="Important information and who we are"></a>2.
 Important information and who we are**

 Meetup Mates is an online community run on Slack.
-If you register to meetup mates via our online form, you will receive an email from meetupmatesldn@gmail.com with Slack Channel invitaition and a list of meetups to attend every month in London.
+If you [register to meetup mates via our online form](https://meetup-mates.com/register/), you will receive an email from meetupmatesldn@gmail.com with Slack Channel invitaition and a list of meetups to attend every month in London.
 Meetup Mates organises gatherings of Meetup Mates members before the meetup to help the community attend more meetups together.
 To attend meetups you will have to sign up via [www.meetup.com](https://www.meetup.com/) here is their [privacy policy](https://www.meetup.com/privacy/)

 **Purpose of this privacy policy**